Appendix I: Identifying the Scholarly Literature

 appeared in the Annual Review in 1998.

-There are in addition many volumes in which leading
+There are in addition many volumes in which leading practitioners

-being done, and about where the field is going.
+about where the field is going.
+The

-genre, see Michael Brecher and Frank Harvey, eds., Millenial Reflections on
+Michael Brecher and Frank Harvey, eds., Millenial Reflections on

 International Studies (2002) [JZ1305 M55 2002]; A.J.R.
-Groom and Margot
+Groom and Margot Light, eds., Contemporary

-(1994) [JX1391 C662 1994]; Edward Mansfield and Richard Sisson, eds., The
+International Relations: A Guide to Theory (1994) [JX1391 C662 1994]; Edward Mansfield and Richard Sisson, eds., The

 Evolution of Political Knowledge (2004); and Ken Booth and Steve Smith,